joinnextblock/protocol-attn/NIP-X5.md

 ## Benefits and Outcomes

 - **For PROMOTERS**: Improved targeting and higher engagement rates
-- **For PROMOTION VIEWERS**: More relevant content matching their interests
+- **For PROMOTION Viewers**: More relevant content matching their interests
 - **For BILLBOARDs**: Enhanced matching capabilities and value proposition
 - **For Ecosystem**: More efficient marketplace with relevance-based incentives